assistiq

 Price-per-hour stops being the right comparison once you account for time-zone overlap, language fit, replacement risk, and supervisor included or excluded.
 Total cost of ownership math usually breaks differently than the headline comparison suggests — the cheapest hourly rate from a 12-hour-offset, English-only VA who needs replacing in month 4 is rarely the cheapest total cost.

-05When Filipino VAs fit
+0609When Filipino VAs fit

 Pick the Philippines when your work is back-office and English-only.

-• English-only audience — your customers do not speak Spanish at any meaningful share, and bilingual fluency is not a conversion-driver in your funnel.
+• English-only audience.
+Your customers do not speak Spanish at any meaningful share, and bilingual fluency is not a conversion driver in your funnel.

-• Self-managed operations — you have internal ops bandwidth to run a single VA directly, set their priorities each morning, and handle quality control without an embedded supervisor.
+• Self-managed operations.
+You have internal ops bandwidth to run a single VA directly, set their priorities each morning, and handle quality control without an embedded supervisor.

-06When LATAM VAs fit
+0709When LATAM VAs fit

 Pick LATAM when your work is customer-facing and bilingual matters.